piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 + Sterling, Bruce. *The Hacker Crackdown--Law and Disorder on the Electronic Frontier*, London: Penguin, 1994.

-+ *ed.* Sussman, Gerald, and John Lent. *Global Productions-Labour in the Making of the ‘Information Society’*, Cresskill NJ: Hampton Press, 1998.
++ *ed.* Sussman, Gerald, and John Lent. *Global Productions-Labour in the Making of the 'Information Society'*, Cresskill NJ: Hampton Press, 1998.

 + Tapscott, Don, and David Ticoll, and Alex Lowy. *Digital Capitalism--Harnessing the Power of Business Webs*, London, Nicholas Brealey Publishing, 2001.